JPMurara/mspowerplat/README.md

 ## Form field validations

 At first, I have implemented validation for some of the form fields.
 However, since I am injecting Women’s Support Services dataset into REDCap DB, the field validation caused problem because some data like Phone 2 contain not only numbers but also string.
-At the end I decided to remove all form field validation.
-In a situation where the data is injected from the actual form, form validations are necessary.
+Since it is not a production application, I decided to remove all form field validation.
+For production environment and in a scenario where the data is injected from the actual form, some form validations and normalisation are necessary.

 # Microsoft Power Automate Solution - https://make.powerautomate.com/

-## Use Power Automate Solution, create a new flow with the "Run a query against a dataset" action to retrieve

-## Create a Custom Connector using C# to receive a JSON payload containing a phone number and remove all

-non-digit characters using regular expression (Regex).
+Purpose: data movement and remediation run in Power Automate (DAX query against the dataset, phone cleanup via a custom connector, HTTP import to REDCap).

-## Use the Custom Connector in the flow to format the phone number from the query response.
+## Custom Connector for phone number cleanup

+Reusable script that removes non-digit characters from a phone number using regex, so it matches what REDCap expects.

 ## With HTTP action, post the transformed data to REDCap using the "Import Records" API method.

+Sends the cleaned, validated data to the REDCap API.

 ## Power Atomate Flow